 Matter Of Form have helped to transform the Affordable Art Fair from a global events business to a global arts retailer through best in class technology and design.

-Founded in 1999, the organisation has gone from success to success, expanding globally to over 20 locations from the UK and Europe through to the US and Asia.
+Founded in 1999, the organisation has gone from strength to strength, expanding globally to over 20 locations from the UK and Europe through to the US and Asia.

 Scope & Challenges